mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 ### Process

+The following outlines the process for monthly strategic meetings:

 #### Materials Shared - before 9pm night before Monthly Meeting

 - Any materials for monthly agenda are shared prior to 9pm SF time before monthly meeting